Dr. Duane Nash, Chairman

 Dr. Neermann studied biotechnology at the Technical University in Braunschweig, Germany, and the Massachusetts Institute of Technology in Cambridge, Mass., and holds a master’s degree and a Ph.D. in Biotechnology from the Technical University in Braunschweig, Germany.
 He also studied economics at the Technical University in Braunschweig, Germany, and at Harvard Business School.

 Dr. Neermann brings to Immunic a strong scientific background and hands-on finance and investment expertise.
-He is chairman of the Compensation Committee of Immunic’s board and serves on the Audit Committee and the Nominating and Corporate Governance Committee.
+He serves on the Audit Committee and the Compensation Committee of Immunic’s board.

 Dr. Vincent Ossipow